 To apply pressure, which will help squeeze out the moisture content, you will need to place a heavy weighted object on top.
 Glass jars filled with water work well for this purpose.
 Keep in mind, the more pressure you apply and the longer they ferment the firmer your cheeses will become.

-In any of these recipes you can use different blends of nuts and seeds depending on your taste preference and/or unique health goals.
-Some seeds or nuts like sunflower, pumpkin and almond are less acidic than other varieties and better for those with candida overgrowth or comprised immune functions.
+When making seed cheese, you can use different blends of nuts and seeds depending on your taste preference and/or unique health goals.
+Some seeds or nuts like sunflower, pumpkin and almond are less acidic than other varieties, like cashew or macadamia nut.

 You can usually tell when it's done when it has risen slightly in the